 - National Dog Groomers Association of America, Inc.

 - International Professional Groomers, Inc.

 Groomers may be members of these organizations, or they may be certified members.

 If they are certified, this means that they have undergone rigorous voluntary testing, both written and practical, in order to earn their certifications.
 The highest level of certification available is the Master Groomer certification.

 Registered members must adhere to a code of conduct and ethics.
 The groomer is choosing to “license” themselves even though it is currently not necessary to be licensed in the United States.

-These organizations offer accreditation in four of the seven Groups of dogs.
+These organizations offer accreditation in four of the seven groups of dogs.

-- Short-legged and long-legged Terriers, as well as a
+- Short-legged and long-legged Terriers

 - Master groomer exam.